EyeSift

 Free vs Paid: When Does Upgrading Make Sense?

-The honest answer for most individual users: free tools are sufficient.
-EyeSift, ZeroGPT, and GPTZero's free tier collectively cover the needs of anyone checking fewer than 20,000 words per month.
+The honest answer for many individual users: free browser tools are often sufficient for occasional checks.
 The legitimate reasons to pay for AI detection are:

 • Volume: You consistently scan 50,000+ words/month and need unlimited access without daily resets.